ChrisWinters-CA/archinstall/README.md

   - Nothing in this repository is meant to help you avoid, bypass or sidestep the official [Installation Guide](https://wiki.archlinux.org/title/Installation_guide) on the [Arch Wiki](https://wiki.archlinux.org/title/Main_page).

 - A Replacement For The archinstall Script
   - The official archinstall script pretty much automates the entire installation process, only asking for user input sparingly.
 Nothing in this repository automates any part of the official installation process.
-Even the /scripts directory only contains shell scripts to help automate some post-installation tasks, such as enabling the chaotic-aur or copying dotfiles and pacman hooks into the correct directories, which are entirely optional.

 - To Be Used As Is
   - A few things here can be used as is but most of this will need modifying to suit your own system.
 Everything here is made specifically for my own hardware.